artemxgod/SQL-tutorial/README.md

 ```
 - [!]
 Both select statements must have same amount of columns and similar data types of columns

+### Constraints

+    - `NOT NULL`        - field can not be NULL
+    - `Unique`          - no duplication of this field in other rows
+    - `DEFAULT <val>`   - Has a default value
+    - `AUTO_INCREMENT`

+### DB Normalization
+- Database normalization provides for reduction to normal form
+- Normal form 1:
+    - no duplicated rows
+    - all atributes are atomic
+    - no dublicated atributes with common mean
+- Normal form 2:
+    - Conditions of NF1 are met
+    - Have a primary key
+    - all non-key attributes depend on **whole** primary key
+- Normal form 3:
+    Conditions of NF2 are met
+    - Non-key attrubutes are depend **only** on primary key and not depend on other atrubutes.

 ### Joins

 - Joins combines rows from two or more tables based on a related column between them